Optimal detection of weak positive latent dependence between two sequences of multiple tests: Theoretical justification

 For a concrete example of the detection boundary, suppose that

 for some positive constants $r_k$, $k=1,2$, which satisfies Assumptions~\ref{a:sto_ord} and \ref{a:tails}.
 The corresponding $\alpha$ functions, which appear in the inequalities from Theorem~\ref{thm:undetectable}, were presented above in~\eqref{eq:alpha_normal}.
 Then the detection boundary can be illustrated by plotting the boundary of the undetectable region.
 This is shown in Figure~\ref{fig:boundary} for various values of $\beta$, $\beta_k$, and $r_k$.
-It is interesting to compare these results to the boundary for detecting sparse mixtures in a single sequence of tests \citep{donoho2004higher}, which is also done in Figure~\ref{fig:boundary}.
+It is interesting to compare these results to the boundary for detecting sparse mixtures in a single sequence of tests, e.g., testing $H_0:\pi_1=0$, which was computed under~\eqref{eq:normal} by \citet{donoho2004higher} and is plotted in Figure~\ref{fig:boundary}.